Columns visualize the flow of work across the board.

 In the following example, we have applied 3 max work tasks to the column.
 This means, only 3 tasks will be displayed.

-Click "+” next to Count and set values in appeared pop-up window, then click "Save" to save the settings.
+Click "+” next to Counter and set values in appeared pop-up window, then click "Save" to save the settings.

 Current version of Virto Kanban has two functions – Sum and Average.